-Assets cooperates with D.O.E. schools during the I.E.P. process on behalf of our students who are being followed by D.O.E. schools.
+Assets cooperates with D.O.E. schools during the I.E.P. process on behalf of our students whose progress is being monitored by D.O.E. schools.
 We send testing documentation, Spring Profile reports, report card objectives, narrative annotations, and descriptions of curriculum upon request and with written consent by parent/guardian.
-We also encourage D.O.E. personnel to visit our classrooms when appropriate.
+We also allow D.O.E. personnel to visit our classrooms when appropriate.
 These measures ensure that those documenting progress for these students have the most recent information available from our files.